ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab09.md

 Each element in the list `data` represents a single review by some reviewer of some beer.

-If want to see all the pieces of data that we can access for a review, we can just look at the string representation of a single Python dictionary for a single review, like this:
+If we want to see all the pieces of data that we can access for a review, we can just look at the string representation of a single Python dictionary for a single review, like this:

 ```python
 >>> data[0]